Annapurna Sanctuary

 In the winter season, the temperature takes a gradual drop to -15 °C to -22 °C, at night, demanding a sleeping bag and warm layer clothing to avoid the cold altitude, mainly in December, January, to mid February.

-Regarding the difficulty of this ABC Trek, it is a moderate trekking adventure that can be easily completed if the preparation is done well.
+ABC rates moderate adventure that can be easily completed if the preparation is done well.
 If you have a basic level of physical fitness and are medically okay, then you can complete this trip smoothly.

 Keeping these things aside, the only thing that could lead to a major problem is altitude sickness.
-As this 11-day trek to Annapurna Base Camp takes you to an altitude of 4,143 meters, you need to avoid any alcoholic beverages and drink plenty of water and hot soups in such high altitudes.
+As this base camp odyssey takes you to an altitude of 4130 meters, you need to avoid any alcoholic beverages and drink plenty of water and hot soups in such high altitudes.
 This itinerary is comprised of a week to make you gradually adapt to these drastically changing altitudes.
 There’s nothing to worry about commencing this voyage; our expert guides will make sure that you are acclimatised properly before ascending.

 Moreover, it is an easy-track adventure where different groups of people, whether solo, family, or friends, are welcomed, and this wonderful journey can be completed by people of any age, having a positive perspective and a clear mindset.
 It is not necessarily important to be an experienced trekker, but you’ll require a professional trekking agency that provides amazing guidance along with a porter and guide.